Userbug0/RayMarching/README.md

 How to run project
 -----------------------

-Solution is made for Visual Studio 2019.
+Solution is made for Visual Studio 2019, platform is x86.
 SFML linked static, so you dont need to download anything.